Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 When, why, and how do I include a page number (or page numbers) when I cite a book in APA format?

-Include a page number when:
+Include page numbers when:

 You quote directly from a source.